We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 6. Say SEE YUH to sulfates

-Harsh detergents like sodium lauryl sulfate (SLS), sodium laureth sulfate, and ammonium lauryl sulfate are oil-stripping soaps that give your favorite shampoo that luxurious foaming action and squeaky-clean strands.
+Harsh detergents like sodium lauryl sulfate (SLS), sodium laureth sulfate, and ammonium lauryl sulfate are oil-stripping soaps that give your favorite shampoo that luxurious foaming action and deliver squeaky-clean strands.

 But without those natural oils, your strands can become dry and may be more prone to breakage.
 If you’re dealing with breakage, switch out your regular ‘poo for something sulfate-free.
 Or better yet, try a shampoo bar with minimal ingredients.